MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/api/using-addons-api.md

 1. Re-configure any existing Continuous Integration (CI) or Continuous Deployment (CD) pipelines that might be impacted by the changes to the access token URL.

 1. Retrieve the access token.
-Details are in [Retrieve the access token (v1 only)](#retrieve-the-access-token-v1-only), below.
+Details are in [Retrieve the access token](#retrieve-the-access-token), below.

 1. When you use a REST endpoint, specify the access token in the request header.
 Details are in [Using the API endpoints](#using-the-api-endpoints), below.